agcdtmr/women-in-tech-books/README.md

 - ✅ Broad Band: The Untold Story of the Women Who Made the Internet by Claire L. Evans | with [Bookclub in London](https://www.meetup.com/nl-NL/books-reading-discussions-that/events/291720323/)
 - 📖 97 Things Every Cloud Engineer Should Know by Emily Freeman, Nathen Harvey
 - Learning Microsoft Azure by [Jonah Carrio Andersson](https://jonahandersson.tech/)
-- EngineeringManagementfor the Rest of Us by Sarah Drasner
+- Engineering Management for the Rest of Us by Sarah Drasner
 - [Women Leading The Way](https://ausmumpreneur.com/women-leading-the-way)
 - Data Feminism by Catherine D'Ignazio and Lauren Klein
 - Finding The Mother Tree: Uncovering The Wisdom And Intelligence Of The Forest by Suzanne Simard